-Man hikes 222 miles to bring awareness to suicide in hopes to save lives
+Man hopes to save lives, hikes 222 miles for suicide awareness

 VIRGINIA BEACH, VA. - Shane Stephens, a Marine veteran hiked 222 miles to bring awareness to active duty and veteran suicide.

-Stephens started in Camp Lejeune, N.C on November 30 and ended his journey at the Virginia Beach Oceanfront in front of the Neptune Statue on December 9.
+Stephens started in Camp Lejeune, N.C on November 30 and ended his journey at the Virginia Beach Oceanfront in front of the Neptune Statue, just before 4 p.m on Saturday December 9.

 Stephens hiked 22 miles for 10 days to complete his mission.